What is Dill? A Complete Guide to Uses, Storage, and Recipes

 • Mediterranean Flair: Brings authentic taste to traditional recipes.

-• Health Benefits: Contains antioxidants and may support digestion.
+• Nutritional Benefits: Contains antioxidants and may support digestion when consumed as part of a balanced diet.

 Now that you know what dill is and why it's so useful, let's get practical.
 Here are ten smart hacks to make the most out of your dill—whether you're a seasoned pro or just starting out.